Relationship Advice for Women

 Who are you listening to?

-Jeff Henderson, a Pastor at North Point Community Church in Atlanta, recently said that the people you listen to are a preview of the future you.
 He said…the people you listen to are a preview of the future you.
 Let that sink in.
 I’ll wait.

-First, I would want that conversation to be confidential.
-Honestly, when I hear these words being batted back and forth like a tennis ball with no regard for who is listening, I cringe for the one being discussed.
-It’s very wise to seek counsel, but it should be sought with discretion and respect for one’s partner.
-Loyalty is owed.
+Honestly, when I hear private words being batted back and forth like a tennis ball with no regard for who is listening, I cringe for the one being discussed.

-I would want the person giving advice to have some credibility.
 Let’s go back.
 If the people you listen to are a preview of the future you, who do you want to be?
 Are you seeking advice from a professional?
 Or at least someone who has demonstrated that they can work inside a solid and successful relationship over time?
-What is this person’s source of truth?
-Everyone has one.

-Is what they say consistent with wise Godly counsel?
 For me, someone’s source of truth and counsel needs to be grounded in what God thinks.
 I don’t know what you think about God.
 You might not think religion is your thing.
 You might never have thought about tapping into the mind of God for wisdom.
 That’s OK.
 Just hear me out.
 It’s always worked for me.

 Richard Feynman was an American theoretical physicist known for his work in the path integral formulation of quantum mechanics, the theory of quantum electrodynamics, and the physics of the superfluidity of supercooled liquid helium, as well as in particle physics.
 For his contributions to the development of quantum electrodynamics, he received the Nobel Prize in Physics in 1965.